lkesteloot/teamten/README.md

   replies and some non-obvious best replies, and this attempts to figure that out.
 Turns out that Tic-Tac-Toe is too simple a game for this.
 Chess is probably too complex to effectively evaluate.

-* **typeset**: A typesetting library for converting the output of the Markdown parser to a PDF.
-Uses a TeX-like typesetting algorithm.

-* **util**: A set of utility classes.

 The `scripts` directory is a set of Java programs that can be run using my `java_launcher` script.
 This script compiles and caches the class file, making